MEDUSA: Scalable Biometric Sensing in the Wild through Distributed MIMO Radars: Implementation and Evaluation

 \subsection{Experiment Setup and Baseline}

-\emph{\textbf{Ground truth (GT):}} We employed Vernier's breathing belt \cite{respirationsensor} and heart rate sensor \cite{heartsensor} as Ground Truth (GT) for vital signs, which are also commonly utilized in prior research \cite{morefi,movifi,gong_UbiComp2021, RFVital_UbiComp21, Fadel2015heartrateCHI}.
-All the human participants in our evaluation wear these sensors during experiments.
-Necessary consent and IRB approvals were sought before all experiments.
-Fig~\ref{fig:deploymentEval} shows the overall experiment setup.
-The baseline TI radar sensor was aimed at the human chest.
-Operating at a lower frequency, UWB radars have wider beams that cover the entire body, allowing for a flexible height as depicted in Figure~\ref{fig:deploymentEval}.
+\emph{\textbf{Ground truth (GT):}} We utilized Vernier's breathing belt \cite{respirationsensor} and heart rate sensor \cite{heartsensor} as Ground Truth (GT) for vital signs, commonly used in prior research \cite{morefi,movifi,gong_UbiComp2021,RFVital_UbiComp21,adib:2015}.
+All participants wore these sensors during experiments, with necessary consent and IRB approvals obtained beforehand.
+Figure~\ref{fig:deploymentEval} illustrates the experiment setup.
+The TI radar sensor was directed at the chest, while the UWB radar, operating at a lower frequency with a wider beam, covered the entire body, allowing flexible positioning.
+The respiration belt and radar base board were network-connected via different interfaces: the radar used Ethernet, while the belt transmitted data via a Bluetooth hub connected over a Wi-Fi router.

 \emph{\textbf{Baselines:}} In our evaluation, we employ two baselines.
 For respiration pattern detection, we utilize prior work~\cite{morefi,movifi,gong_UbiComp2021} that uses Novelda UWB radar as a baseline.
 For heart rate monitoring, we compare \system with RFSCG~\cite{ha2020contactless}, which is implemented on the TI mmWave radar IWR1443~\cite{TImmWave1443}.